pgniewko/gt-pyg/README.md

 ## Implementation Notes

-This implementation combines design ideas from **graph transformers** and **modern deep transformer stabilization techniques**, integrating the core principles of the original Graph Transformer.
+This implementation integrates the core principles of the  original **Graph Transformer**.

 ### 1. A Generalization of Transformer Networks to Graphs